-Important!
-One last thing that must be performed in order for the FormMail to work is that you must set the permissions on the FormMail.pl to 755.
-This can be done either inside our control panel from the file manager or from an FTP client like SmartFTP or WS_FTP.
+IMPORTANT: One last thing that must be performed in order for the FormMail to work is that you must set the permissions on the FormMail.pl file to 755.

-If you are using an FTP client you will want to browse to the cgi-bin.
-Then right click on the FormMail.pl and look for an option called CHMOD.
-This will open a dialog box where you can make the same changes as in our file manager.
+If you are using an FTP client you will want to browse to the cgi-bin directory.
+Then right click on the FormMail.pl file and look for an option called CHMOD.
+This will open a dialog box where you can make the same changes as described in the cPanel file manager steps above.
 Make sure execute is turned on for all types of users and that the numbers have changed to 755.

 Congratulations!
 Now you have a FormMail.pl script set up that you can use to send email from a contact form on your website.